Skip to main content

 Devices sync data using two protocols based on ownership:

-• Device-owned data (locations, entries): Owner broadcasts state, peers apply.
+• Device-owned data (volumes, locations, entries): Owner broadcasts state, peers apply.
+Entries inherit ownership through their volume’s device.
 Tracked via last_state_watermark.

 • Shared resources (tags, collections): Any device can modify.
 Changes ordered via HLC.
 Tracked via last_shared_watermark.